 Irma Specht is the director of Transition International.
 In this role, she supports social and economic development in transition processes, with a special focus on vulnerable groups and gender.
 She has a broad international experience in vocational and business training, labour market analyses, small business set-up and private sector development.

 Nicholas Awortwi (PhD) is the Director of Research with Partnership for African Social and Governance Research (PASGR), a Pan-African organisation based in Nairobi, Kenya.
 PASGR seeks to enable African social science researchers to produce and communicate evidence-based research that contributes to African governance and ultimately poverty reduction.
 Nicholas specialises in public-private partnerships, governance of services provision, decentralisation and local governance, processes of local development, public administration, and municipal governance and management.

 The course fee is € 3.150,-.
 This includes all training-related costs, as well as drinks, lunches, training materials and travel during the training programme.
 Travel to and from The Hague and accommodation are not included.
 Group discounts are available if you participate with three or more colleagues in this course.
 Email us for more information.
 The course language is English.

 For questions or more information about this course, please email firstname.lastname@example.org or call +31(70) 37 38 695.

 The 2020 Inclusive Service Delivery and the SDGs course will take place in The Hague from 16 to 27 March 2020.
+The application deadline is 8 February 2020.
 Incomplete applications will be neither accepted nor considered in the selection process.